FlorianMehnert/3DConnections/README.md

 ## NodeBuilder
 - Handle the creation and composition of the nodes later used to display dependencies

-## Deprecated
-- ScriptDependencyAnalyzer, ScriptVisualization, MainScript (All used to play around with node creation and adapting the SceneConnections approach)
-# Experimental

 ## 30.November
 - add layer to which I can render stuff that only appears in display 2